yucwan/spring-actions/README.md

-# GitHub Actions for Azure Spring Cloud Sample
+# GitHub Actions for Azure Spring Cloud

-This repository presents how to deploy Azure Spring Cloud by using GitHub Actions.

-## How it works

-Azure has officially released [GitHub Actions for Azure](https://github.com/Azure/actions/), including two actions, Azure login and Azure CLI.
+Azure has officially released [GitHub Actions for Azure](https://github.com/Azure/actions/), including two actions, `azure/login` for authentication and `azure/CLI` for running any Azure CLI commands.
+This tutorial shows how to use them to build up workflow with Azure Spring Cloud.

-This sample uses Azure login action to handle Azure authorization, and uses Azure CLI action to execute Azure Spring Cloud CLI.

-## Prerequisite
+## Set up your GitHub repository and authenticate with Azure

 You need Azure credential to authorize Azure login action.
 To get Azure credential, you need execute command below on you local machine: